quellabs/signal-hub/README.md

 # Quellabs Dependency Injection

-A lightweight, PSR-compliant dependency injection container for PHP with advanced autowiring capabilities.
+A lightweight, PSR-compliant dependency injection container for PHP with advanced autowiring capabilities and a unique contextual container pattern that allows interface-first service resolution without requiring knowledge of specific service IDs.

 ## Features

 - **Autowiring**: Automatically resolve dependencies through reflection
 - **Service Providers**: Customize how specific services are instantiated
+- **Contextual Resolution**: Use the `for()` method to specify which implementation to use when multiple providers support the same interface
 - **Service Discovery**: Automatically discover service providers from Composer configurations
 - **Circular Dependency Detection**: Prevents infinite loops in dependency graphs
 - **Method Injection**: Support for dependency injection in any method, not just constructors